Browser does not support script.

 CADRE was founded to provide a framework (in French, un cadre) for the study of ancient drama by staff, students and visiting scholars at the University of Nottingham.

 The international reputation of Alan Sommerstein’s work in Greek comedy and tragedy has attracted many collaborators and students to Nottingham over the years; the growth of the Department of Classics in the early 2000s brought in more Greek drama scholars as well as expertise on Roman drama and on a variety of aspects of Reception (including African reception, opera, and television).

 Links have also been made with colleagues in other schools and departments (German, Music, English Studies).
 Please see the Members page for details of individuals’ expertise.

 CADRE links scholars across the world who have worked and studied at Nottingham; former students, post-docs and visiting scholars continue to work together on conferences, publications and public engagement, in a true spirit of international collaboration.

-Department of Classics Research Seminar programme for the 2015/16 academic year
+Department of Classics and Archaeology Research Seminar programme

 Greek Tragedy on the Small Screen blog

 Cressida Ryan (Oxford)

 Argonauts and Emperors blog